 - Before you perform this procedure, review the following:

-- o If installing an accelerator:
+- o If installing a GPU:

-- Accelerator installation guidelines
+- GPU installation guidelines

-- Accelerator numbering
+- GPU numbering

-- Riser slot numbering
+- o Riser slot numbering

 - Stacking riser options are installed-This is required if installing the card in PCle slot 1 or 2.

 - Before you perform this procedure, make sure that you have a T-10 Torx screwdriver available.

-CAUTION: To prevent improper cooling and thermal damage, do not operate the server unless all PCIe slots have either a riser slot blank or an expansion card installed.
+To prevent improper cooling and thermal damage, do not operate the server unless all PCle slots have either a riser slot blank or an expansion card installed.

-CAUTION: A discharge of static electricity from a finger or other conductor might damage system boards or other static-sensitive devices.
+A discharge of static electricity from a finger or other conductor might damage system boards or other static-sensitive devices.
 To prevent damage, observe antistatic precautions.

-- 1. If installed, remove the front bezel. - 2.
-Power down the server. - 3.
-Remove all power: - a.
-Disconnect each power cord from the power source. - b.
-Disconnect each power cord from the server. - 4.
-Disconnect all peripheral cables from the server. - 5.
-Remove the server from the rack. - 6.
-Place the server on a flat, level work surface.
+- 1. If installed, remove the front bezel.

+- 2. Power down the server.

+- 3. Remove all power:

+- a.
+Disconnect each power cord from the power source.

+- b.
+Disconnect each power cord from the server.

+- 4. Disconnect all peripheral cables from the server.

+- 5. Remove the server from the rack.

+- 6. Place the server on a flat, level work surface.

 - 7. Remove the access panel.

 - 8. Remove the air baffle.

-- Remove the three-slot riser cage.
-9.
+- 9. Remove the three-slot riser cage.

 - 10. Place the riser cage on top of the power supply bay with the riser slots facing up.

-11. Install the expansion card:
+- 11. Install the expansion card: - a.

-a.
 Remove the riser slot blank.